The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

-Conversely, if $\alpha$ satisfies Hard Lefschetz, then the Fujiki relation (\ref{regFujiki}) implies $q_X(\alpha) \ne 0$. \end{proof}
+Conversely, if $\alpha$ satisfies hard Lefschetz, then the Fujiki relation (\ref{regFujiki}) implies $q_X(\alpha) \ne 0$. \end{proof}

-We also need to move the intersection cohomology around in locally trivial deformations:
+We also need to move the intersection cohomology around in locally trivial deformations.

-\begin{proposition} The intersection cohomology groups $IH^k(X_t, \mathbb C)$ for $t \in \mathrm{Def}^{\mathrm{lt}}(X)$ form a local system. \end{proposition}
+\begin{proposition} The intersection cohomology groups $\IH^k(X_t, \mathbb C)$ for $t \in \Def^{\,\lt}(X)$ form a local system. \end{proposition}

-\begin{proof} As vector spaces, intersection cohomology is completely determined by the structure $X_t$ admits as a stratified pseudomanifold by Deligne's construction \cite[Theorem 3.5]{goresky1983intersection}.
-The claim follows since locally trivial deformation are real analytically trivial. \end{proof}
+\begin{proof} As vector spaces, intersection cohomology is completely determined by the structure $X_t$ admits as a stratified pseudomanifold by Deligne's construction; see \cite[Theorem 3.5]{goresky1983intersection}.
+The claim follows since locally trivial deformation are real analytically trivial; see \cite[Proposition 5.1]{amerik2021contraction}. \end{proof}